 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Medicine Park has relatively fewer families with younger children, and/or college students.
 Combined, this makes Medicine Park a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Medicine Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Medicine Park doesn't have a public transportation system that people use for their commute.

 The people who call Medicine Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medicine Park residents report their race to be White, followed by Native American.
 Important ancestries of people in Medicine Park include German, English, Irish, Dutch, and French.